AnirudhGoel2004/movie-night-js/README.md

 # 🎬 Random Movie Generator 🍿

 Discover new movies at the click of a button!
-The **Random Movie Generator** fetches random movies from a list of 200+ IMDb IDs and provides detailed information about the selected movie.
+The **Random Movie Generator** fetches random movies from IMDb IDs and provides detailed information about the selected movie.
 This app is built using HTML, CSS, and JavaScript with the OMDB API.

 ## 🚀 Features